coreydoughty/Fdxf/docs/README.md

       - needs to be '1' otherwise it fails; can also be '0'
     - _Platform_: default linuxfb
       - 'linuxfb', 'offscreen', 'cocoa'; null omits switch
-      -  Seems to work on linux with `linuxfb`, however `offscreen` is also an option
+      -  Seems to work on linux with `offscreen`, however `linuxfb` may also be an option

 ---